PWLS-ULTRA: An Efficient Clustering and Learning-Based Approach for Low-Dose 3D CT Image Reconstruction: Problem Formulations for Transform Learning and Image Reconstruction

-Fig. \ref{fig:st_comp} shows example transforms (rows of $\omg$ are reshaped as $8 \times 8 \times 5$ patches and the first $8 \times 8$ slices of $256$ such 3D patches are shown) learned from $8 \times 8 \times 5$ patches of an XCAT phantom \cite{segars:08:rcs} volume.
-The transform learned with $\eta =150$ in \eqref{eq:P0} has more oriented features whereas the transform learned with $\eta=100$ shows more gradient (or finite-difference) type features.
-When these transforms were used to reconstruct a different test volume from low-dose cone-beam sinogram data, the transform with $\eta=100$ provided a lower overall reconstruction error (RMSE) as the gradient-like features are good sparsifiers for the largely smooth parts of the image, but the transform with $\eta=150$ provided a better reconstruction of edges and achieved a higher structural similarity (SSIM \cite{wang:04:iqa}) metric for the reconstruction due to the oriented (or edge like) features.
-This suggests that a single ST may not be rich enough to capture the diverse features, edges, and other properties of CT volumes.
-Therefore, next we extend the ST approach to a rich union of learned transforms scheme.
+Fig. \ref{fig:st_comp} shows example transforms (rows of $\omg$ are reshaped as $8 \times 8 \times 8$ patches and the first $8 \times 8$ slices of $256$ such 3D patches are shown) learned from $8 \times 8 \times 8$ patches of an XCAT phantom \cite{segars:08:rcs} volume.
+The transform learned with $\eta =100$ in \eqref{eq:P0} has more oriented features whereas the transform learned with $\eta=50$ shows more gradient (or finite-difference) type features (pointed by the green arrows).
+This behavior suggests that a single ST may not be rich enough to capture the diverse features, edges, and other properties of CT volumes.
+Therefore, next we consider the extension of the ST approach to a rich union of learned transforms scheme.